Scott Wollschleger

 Scott Wollschleger (born 1980) is an American composer based in New York City.

 Biography

 Wollschleger was born in Erie, Pennsylvania.
 He studied with Nils Vigeland at the Manhattan School of Music, earning a Masters of Music in 2005.
 He was a co-founder and co-Artistic Director of Red Light New Music, a new music ensemble based in New York, with Christopher Cerrone, Vincent Raikhel, and Liam Robertson.

 His music has been recorded by pianist Ivan Ilić and released on Heresy Records, New Focus Recordings, and Cantaloupe Music.
-Wollschleger has been commissioned by and worked with the String Orchestra of Brooklyn, Longleash, loadbang, Mivos Quartet, and with soloists Leilehua Lanzilotti, Rachel Lee Priday, David Kaplan, and Karl Larson.
+Wollschleger has been commissioned by and worked with the String Orchestra of Brooklyn, Longleash, loadbang, Mivos Quartet, and with soloists Leilehua Lanzilotti, Rachel Lee Priday, David Kaplan, Miranda Cuckson, Adam Tendler, and Karl Larson.

 Wollschleger's music has been supported by grants and awards from the New York Foundation for the Arts, the Yvar Mikhashoff Trust for New Music, BMI, New Music USA, and the Society for New Music.
+Wollschleger is a 2027 Civitella Ranieri Fellow.

 He is published by Project Schott New York.